matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **Exploring GKE features**

 - Fully managed: You don't have to provision the underlying resources.
-- Container-optimized OS: These OS are maintained by Google, and are optimized to scale quickly, and with a minimal resource footprint.
+- Container-optimized OS: This OS maintained by Google, and are optimized to scale quickly, and with a minimal resource footprint.
-- Auto upgrade: To ensure that your clusters are automatically upgraded with the latest and greatest version of Kubernetes.
+- Auto upgrade: To ensure that your clusters automatically upgraded with the latest and greatest version of Kubernetes.
 - Auto repair: The VM that host your containers inside of a GKE cluster, are called nodes.
-The service will automatically repair unhealthy nodes for you.
-It will make periodic health checks on each node in the cluster, if a node is determined to be unhealthy and requires repair, GKE will drain the node (exhaust load, and restart).
+- The service will automatically repair unhealthy nodes for you.
+- It will make periodic health checks on each node in the cluster, if a node determined to be unhealthy and requires repair, GKE will drain the node (exhaust load, and restart).
 - Cluster scaling: Scaling cluster itself.
 - Seamless integration: Integrated with Google Cloud Build and Container Registry.
 - Identity and access management: Control access through the use of accounts and role permissions.